bullet-db/bullet-db.github.io/docs/index.md

 ## PubSub

 The PubSub is responsible for transmitting queries from the API to the Backend and returning results back from the Backend to the clients.
 It decouples whatever particular Backend you are using with the API.
-We currently support two different PubSub implementation:
+We currently support three different PubSub implementations:

 * [Kafka](pubsub/kafka.md)
 * [REST](pubsub/rest.md)
+* [Storm DRPC](pubsub/storm-drpc.md) (only for non-windowed queries)

 You can also very easily [implement your own](pubsub/architecture.md#implementing-your-own-pubsub) by defining a few interfaces that we provide.